 Now, I have a lot of experience at laying out projections of costs, sales, and profits.
 I literally went through my plans frontwards, backward, and sideways.
 Guess what?
 The best scenario that I could come up with was that I was going to make about $40,000 a year, and that was if I could consistently haul freight at 1.75/mile.
 I might be able to make a little bit more than that, but basically I was breaking even at 1.75/mile and paying myself a $40,000 salary - there really were no profits left after that.

-Now when I projected that out to somewhere in the five or six year distance and I would be needing to either do some major overhauls to my truck, or try to buy a new one, guess where that money would have to come from?
-Out of my annual salary that I had been making of $40,000 for the past year!
+Now when I projected that out to somewhere in the five or six year distance and taking into account whether I would be needing to either do some major overhauls to my truck, or try to buy a new one, guess where that money would have to come from?
+Out of my annual salary that I had been making, of $40,000 for the past year!

 About half of the O/O's I've spoken with regret their decision, and realized a little too late what they've gotten themselves into.
 The other half are just outright obliviously stubborn, and are going to grind it out until the bitter end finally rises up and slaps them down completely.
 If you are the type that just thinks it's "cool" to have a nice rig, and likes to be seen as "cool" by your peers, then you may enjoy being an owner operator for a little while, but it will be short lived.
 You will soon discover that there is nothing "cool" about chasing down a broker who owes you money, when you could be spending your precious time in a much better way.

-One thing that newbies jumping into this business don't think about is just how cut throat the competition is.
+One thing that newbies jumping into this business don't think about is just how cutthroat the competition is.
 Owner Operators have got to find niche markets to get into if they even have a prayer at success.
 Guess what?
-Everyone is eyeing those niche markets now days.
+Everyone is eyeing those niche markets nowadays.
 J.B.
 Hunt has specialized in that kind of thing for years.
-So now all the little guys are having to try to compete with the big players like Schneider, Swift, Prime,etc...
-If you don't think that someone else will jump in and cut your bids for freight just to run a few more loads on their trucks you are willfully blind.
+So now all the little guys are having to try to compete with the big players like Schneider, Swift, Prime, etc...
+If you don't think that someone else will jump in and cut your bids for freight just to run a few more loads on their trucks, you are willfully blind.

 When I came up with my own scenarios for running loads, and knew that I needed to charge at least 1.75 per mile, I then started researching what loads were going for around the country.
 Well, that was a shocking revelation!
-Some of these big time carriers were doing them for sometimes as low a 1.10 - 1.25 per mile!
+Some of these big time carriers were doing them for sometimes as low as 1.10-1.25 per mile!
 Not only that, they were getting huge discounts on fuel, tires, and maintenance that I had zero leverage to negotiate for.
-It is a commodities business - in a nutshell that means that the cheapest price gets the bid.
+It is a commodities business - in a nutshell, that means that the cheapest price gets the bid.
 It literally is a game of making pennies out here in the very vicious world of trucking.

 This business is very tough, and it doesn't care one bit about who it spits out and leaves behind.
 There are a lot better ways to make money in business if you just want to be in business for yourself.
 Trucking has such slim margins and such fierce competitors in the field that it takes a really hard headed nut to try and stand out as something special in a field that literally leaves no room for distinction.